Franatrtur/My/README.md

 # My
 A collection of my scipts helping me develop in JS and PHP.
 Currently includes only MyCrypto in js.
+I would like to point out that I'm only 14 and new to programming,
+however I'm not scared to publish this even though everyone says don't roll your own.

 ## MyCrypto.js
 ### About